Best Hardwood Floor Polishes in 2023

 Coverage Area N/A

-• It seems to work better on light floors and can leave a cloudy finish on darker floors
+• Can leave a cloudy finish on darker floors

 There’s nothing worse than seeing your beautiful hardwood floor covered in scratches.
 But that’s a thing of the past with this Weiman hardwood floor polish.